Adam Duvall Preview, Player Props: Red Sox vs. Nationals

 Nationals Pitching Rankings

-- Nationals pitchers combine to give up the most home runs in baseball (177 total, 1.5 per game).
+- Nationals pitchers combine to surrender 178 total home runs at a clip of 1.5 per game (most in baseball).

-- The left-hander's most recent appearance came on Wednesday against the Philadelphia Phillies, when he threw five innings, surrendering six earned runs while allowing seven hits.
+- In his most recent appearance on Thursday, the lefty threw five innings against the Philadelphia Phillies, giving up no earned runs while surrendering one hit.

-- In 23 games this season, the 24-year-old has a 4.62 ERA and 10.3 strikeouts per nine innings, while allowing a batting average of .263 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.